enkidevs/curriculum/python-playground-questions/python-playground-core/multiplication-table/multiplication-table.md

 Inside the second loop, add a `print` to output `(x*y), end="/t"` which will give the number and add a tab(4 spaces) after it.

-Finally, outside the second loop but inside the first one add a `print()`.
+Finally, outside the second loop but inside the first one, add a `print()`.
 This is used to give a new line after each row.